xiusu/BCNetV2/BCNet/README.md

 ##BCNetV2

 We have provided the upgraded version of BCNet, named [BCNetV2](https://arxiv.org/pdf/2203.13714.pdf).
-In BCNetV2, we follow all basic settings as in BCNet and provide a choice for setting of the smallest channel group to reduce the search space.
-However, this setting will destory the fairly training (all channels get the same number of training) of supernet.
+In BCNetV2, we follow all basic settings as in BCNet and provide a choice for the setting of the smallest channel group to reduce the search space.
+However, this setting will destroy the fair training (all channels get the same number of training) of supernet.
 Thus we provide BCNetV2 as the enhanced supernet to ensure rigorous training fairness over channels.
 The search results can be largely boosted with the proposed BCNetV2 from BCNet.
 The code of [BCNetV2] is provided in [here](https://github.com/xiusu/BCNetV2/tree/main/BCNetV2).

 ## Citation
-If you find that BCNet interesting and help your work, please consider citing it:
+If you find BCNet and BCNetV2 interesting and help your work, please consider citing them:

 ```
 @article{bcnetv2,